WA

 The Hidden Triggers Inside Your Home

-Many people associate allergies with the outdoors and pollen, but indoor allergens can cause year-round symptoms.
+Many people associate allergies with the outdoors and pollen, but indoor allergens can cause year-round allergy symptoms.
 Indoor air quality significantly impacts the health of individuals with allergic rhinitis and allergic asthma.
-Understanding and managing these indoor triggers is essential for long-term symptom relief.
+Understanding and managing these indoor triggers is essential for long-term allergy treatment and symptom relief.

 Because people spend up to 90% of their time indoors, reducing exposure to indoor allergens is a critical component of environmental allergy management.